pan-kot/cpu-monitoring-app-poc/README.md

 ![Screenshot](./docs/screenshot.png)

-## For The Reviewer

-Dear Reviewer,

-I hope you enjoy my work and the code will appear clear to you.

-In case you have any questions or trouble starting the app please reach me out by E-Mail: andrei.zhaleznichenka@gmail.com.

-Have Fun!

 ## Limitations

 The monitoring agent is designed to support UNIX-machines only and it will show no load if running on a Windows computer.